nette/nette/skeleton/readme.txt

 Your library directory should now contain the Nette directory which contains all of the Nette Framework units.
 Now the Nette Framework is successfully installed and ready to use.

-Make directories 'app/temp' and 'app/log' writable.
+Make directories 'temp' and 'log' writable.

 SECURITY WARNING
 ----------------

-It is CRITICAL that file 'app/config.ini' & whole 'app' directory are NOT accessible directly via a web browser!
+It is CRITICAL that file 'app/config.ini' & whole 'app', 'log' and 'temp' directory are NOT accessible directly via a web browser!
 If you don't protect this directory from direct web access, anybody will be able to see your sensitive data.
 See: http://nette.org/security-warning